digipres/publications/ipres/ipres-2014/papers/presto4u-european-technology-for-digital-audiovisual-media-prese.md

 ---
-abstract: 'This poster describes the actions, progress and research results of the Presto4U project, an EC funded two year coordination and support action which started in January 2013 focussing on the long term preservation of digital audiovisual media within a diverse range of Communities of Practice.
+abstract: ' This poster describes the actions, progress and research results of the Presto4U project, an EC funded two year coordination and support action which started in January 2013 focussing on the long term preservation of digital audiovisual media within a diverse range of Communities of Practice.
 The aim of the project is to